-Join Kevin Skoglund for an in-depth discussion in this video Web server, part of Ruby on Rails 4 Essential Training.
+Join Kevin Skoglund for an in-depth discussion in this video Web servers available to Mac OS, part of Ruby on Rails 4 Essential Training.

 …Now that we have all of the back end pieces installed.…We have Ruby, Ruby Jems, Rails and MySQL.…Now we need to have a web server.…Now, of course we need a web server when we're in production, right?…When we put this out there on the internet…for people to access, they're going to come with their browser.…They're going to type in a URL, and it's going to connect to our web server.…To return a request to them.…And that web server will then in turn talk to…our Rails application to figure out what it ought to return.…Well the same thing is to be true in development.…We're going to follow the exact same process, we're going to have…our browser connecting to a web server, talking our Rails application.…